• Home

 Body Wash: Add a dime-size amount to a wet cloth and use it as a body soap.
 Or add a small amount to a bathtub of warm water and soak.

-Shampoo: Castile soap can be used to make your own shampoo or used plain to cleanse the hair.
+Shampoo: Castile soap can be used to make your own homemade shampoo or used plain to cleanse the hair.
 Make a mixture of one part castile soap with one part water.
 Add a dime-sized amount to the palm of your hands.
 Starting at the roots, work it into the hair.
 Rinse out with warm water.
 Follow with an apple cider vinegar rinse.

 Cleaners